 Outside of dance, Holly works as a STOTT Pilates Instructor-Trainer.

-A native of Vancouver, WA, Briley Jozwiak started dancing at the age of four, spending her youth training in Ballet, Tap, Jazz, and Modern Dance under the direction of Maricar Drilon and Russell Capps.
-She spent her summers training at Alonzo King Lines Ballet, Oregon Ballet Theatre, and finally Atlanta Ballet where she began her professional career in 2010; performing works by Twyla Tharp, Christopher Wheeldon, James Kudelka, and Helen Pickett.
+A native of Vancouver, Washington, Briley Jozwiak started dancing at age four, spending her youth studying ballet, tap, jazz, and modern dance.
+She spent summers training at Alonzo King Lines Ballet, Oregon Ballet Theatre, and finally, Atlanta Ballet where she began her professional career in 2010; performing works by Twyla Tharp, Christopher Wheeldon, and Helen Pickett.
 In 2013, Briley became a company member with Nevada Ballet Theatre before taking the position of Soloist with Ballet Tucson in 2014.

-In 2015, Briley moved back to the Pacific Northwest to expand her boundaries in dance and performance.
-She is currently a STOTT Pilates Instructor and dances with push/FOLD and The Holding Project.
+In 2015, Briley returned to the Pacific Northwest to expand her boundaries in dance and performance continuing her professional career with push/Fold and The Holding Project.
 Her life outside of dance includes modeling, acting and teaching STOTT Pilates.